When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Empirical Study

-In this section, we investigate fair use in clinical prediction models -- i.e. models that routinely include group attributes where fair use violations inflict harm.
-Our goals are to measure the prevalence of fair use violations and to evaluate our ability to mitigate them through in model development. \iftoggle{arxiv}{We attach software to reproduce these results to our submission, and include additional results in~\cref{Appendix::Experiments}.}{ We include additional information on our setup, and results in the supplement. }
+In this section, we present an empirical study of fair use in clinical prediction models -- i.e. a class of models that routinely include group attributes and where fair use violations inflict harm.
+Our goals are to discuss the prevalence of fair use violations, the impact of standard personalization techniques, and the potential to resolve them through interventions in model development.
+We provide code to reproduce these results at \url{https://github.com/ustunb/fairuse} and include additional results in~\cref{Appendix::Experiments}.